 These conventions inform national law and help shape common values adopted by institutions throughout the world.
-Business leaders, working in close association with their peers, with governments, nongovernmental organizations and the United Nations, seek to apply these international standards that uphold an individual's rights through their specifically designed policies and programmes.
-Their corporate commitment, reflected through the company's mission statement and supported through public reporting on policies and practices, attests to the growing realization of how important these values are to business and their communities.3 to the factory floor to the supply chain - remains unfulfilled.
+Business leaders, working in close association with their peers, with governments, nongovernmental organizations and the United Nations2, seek to apply these international standards that uphold an individual's rights through their specifically designed policies and programmes.
+Their corporate commitment, reflected through the company's mission statement and supported through public reporting on policies and practices, attests to the growing realization of how important these values are to business and their communities.3

+While much has been accomplished through the integration of principles and actions on corporate responsibility, diversity and inclusion, the full participation of women throughout the private sector - from the CEO's office to the factory floor to the supply chain - remains unfulfilled.
 Current research demonstrating that gender diversity helps business perform better signals that self interest and common interest can come together.
 UNIFEM, the UN Global Compact, other leading UN agencies, the World Bank and the World Economic Forum, reinforce the findings.4 Governments also recognize that women's inclusion drives development, and acknowledge that achieving the Millennium Development Goals and national economic and development plans requires rapidly moving towards gender equality.5